Piano Questions And Answers

 The Facedancers – Paramount Records, 1972).

-For many years I have wondered about two possibilities: pianos with narrower
+For many years I have wondered about two possibilities: pianos with narrower keys, and

 left-handed pianos.
 I think of all those little Suzuki prodigies with tiny hands, who struggle

 to reach an octave, who would be empowered by a narrower keyboard.
 And since I am

 primarily left-handed, I wonder how my style would have developed differently if I had

 had a left-handed keyboard available.